Category: All posts

 content = dataset["train"]

-Now, we will use datasets
+Now, we'll use datasets

 functions like shuffle